-Looking For a New BMW X5 M in your area?
+Looking for a Used X5 M in your area?

 A hot twin-turbo V8, some nifty moves on twisty roads, scads of interior comfort and convenience accoutrements and standard all-wheel drive are just some of the reasons folks might covet the handsome 2012 BMW X5 M.The Bad